maomaohpp/coccl-dev/tests/coccl-tests/README.md

 ## Usage

-CoCCL tests can run on multiple processes, multiple threads, and multiple CUDA devices per thread.
+COCCL tests can run on multiple processes, multiple threads, and multiple CUDA devices per thread.
 The number of process is managed by MPI and is therefore not passed to the tests as argument.
 The total number of ranks (=CUDA devices) will be equal to (number of processes)\*(number of threads)\*(number of GPUs per thread).

 ### Quick examples